rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 Now we can see a "staircase" pattern also for the first 169 tiles of size 500x500.
 Remember, that the tiles in `dsatnord.mp` are (almost all) stored adjacently without any gaps and that the vertical axis shows their byte offsets.
 So the flat parts of the curve are caused by tiles that occupy not much memory.
 That was one very important observation towards understanding how the tiles are ordered.

 But why should the tiles have vastly different memory sizes?
 After all, they represent squares with the same side length.
 The reason must be the compression ratio: some tiles could be better compressed.
-And the reason for that must be that the image they showed must have a lower entropy, that is, could be easier compressed.
-In our case of satellite images the reason could be that the landscape they showed is rather "dull", for example, a body of water.
+And the reason for that must be that the image they show must have a lower entropy, that is, could be easier compressed.
+In our case of satellite images the reason could be that the landscape they show is rather "dull", for example, a body of water.

 In the meantime, I had also extracted and converted the 20 tiles of size 250x250 and checked how they were arranged: basically in a grid of 5 rows and 4 columns, stored in row-major order starting from the top left corner.